cmqten/helpp/doc/phase2/sprint1.md

 Tasks:
 -figure out how to start a google maps activity -trigger that activity when the markers of a charity on the map is clicked

+Story:
+"As Rio, I want to be able to find a donation link for a charity if it exists."
+Tasks:
+-parse through the charity website if there is one -use google to find the write website
+-look through html tags to find key words like donate, donations, give, etc -take href link if there is one (this would be the donate link) -execute the script everytime we are on a specific charity within app